TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/EventDispatcher/Index.rst

 The events
 ----------

-An :php:`Event` object can be any PHP object and is called from TYPO3 Core or an extension ("Emitter") containing all information to be transported to the listeners.
+An :php:`Event` object can be any PHP object and is called from `TYPO3 Core`:pn: or an extension ("Emitter") containing all information to be transported to the listeners.
 By default, all registered listeners get triggered by an Event, however, if an Event has the interface :php:`Psr\EventDispatcher\StoppableEventInterface` implemented, a listener can stop further execution